hessler/udacity-fsnd-p4-design-a-game/README.md

 game data, including a message reply about the game outcome.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.

+A user's score is determined by the longest number of consecutive wins they have had against the AI.
+A list of users ordered by their scores is available via the `get_high_scores` endpoint.
+Similarly, a list of users ordered by their winning percentage can be retrieved via the `get_user_rankings` endpoint.

 ## Files Included:
  - `api.py`: Contains endpoints and game playing logic.
  - `app.yaml`: App configuration.